 Internationally, Sri Lanka committed to: combat trafficking of human beings by engaging with the international community and enforcing global standards; participate actively in the work of the Council; and assist the OHCHR to make the Treaty Body system more effective.

-An analysis of Sri Lanka’s steps take in fulfilment of its international pledges shows that it participated in around 40% of panel and general debates, and 35% of interactive dialogues.
-In terms of cooperation with Special Procedures, Sri Lanka has facilitated about a half of all visit requests and responded to only 31% of communications received.
+An analysis of Sri Lanka’s steps take in fulfilment of its international pledges shows that it participated in around 70% of panel and general debates, and 35% of interactive dialogues.
+In terms of cooperation with Special Procedures, Sri Lanka has facilitated almost 75% all visit requests and responded to only 25% of communications received.